 #define CONTROLLER_PRIVACY_ENABLED (1U) #define SECURE_CONNECTIONS_ENABLED (1U) #define CONTROLLER_MASTER_ENABLED (0U) #define CONTROLLER_DATA_LENGTH_EXTENSION_ENABLED (0U)

 This way I was able to run the firmware without any errors, but my cellphone was unable to detect the device 99% of the time.
 It would occasionally detect it, but on very rare occasions.
-The problem was solved after… replacing 16MHz High Speed oscillator crystal with 32MHz one.
-I really do not know where this bug/feature is documented, but I myself found it in the Privacy_1_2_Slave_WhiteList.py script of the BlueNRG GUI application.
-After replacement I made a change so HS_SPEED_XTAL macro would preprocess to 1 and SYSCLK_FREQ to 32000000.
+The problem was solved after… replacing 16MHz High-speed oscillator crystal with 32MHz one.
+I really do not know where this bug/feature is documented, because I was able to found it only in the

 And the last problem I had, which took me almost 2 days to fix was caused by (I think) improper capabilities setup: